 - Why: Remoteness makes maintenance a challenge.
-While the Kek has gotten lots of attention in recent years, it remains the most remote of the BWCA trails, and only recommended for those who have hiked some combination of the above trails.
+While the Kek has gotten lots of attention in recent years, it remains the most remote of the BWCA trails.
 There is no way to bail out from the Kek.
 You hike back, or you hike forward.
 Navigation can be a challenge.
 Notoriously difficult (and expensive) shuttle that takes a large chunk of the day.
 Don’t invest the time and money to hike this trail unless you are relatively sure of success.

 - Snowbank Lake Trail: